release

 ARM Docker images

-Due to popular demand, our official Baserow Docker images are now multi-arch and support arm64/v8.
-Check out these official images on our Docker Hub: https://hub.docker.com/r/baserow/baserow.
+Due to popular demand, our official Baserow Docker images now support arm64/v8 and are multi-arch.
+Check out these official images on our Docker Hub.

 Baserow x AppSmith

-Now you can create PDF files with data you have in Baserow in minutes, and Appsmith’s drag-and-drop interface makes it simple to add any additional functionality you need right away.
+We’re excited to announce a PDF generator app created using Baserow and Appsmith, an open-source low-code platform for building internal apps.
+Now you can create PDF files with your Baserow data in just minutes.
+Appsmith’s drag-and-drop interface makes it easy to add any additional functionality you need right away.

-Start building your first PDF files from the data you have in Baserow data right now.
+Start building your first PDF files from your Baserow data now.

 Baserow in Mallorca